 C. Possess the credentials to move ahead in the process

 4. During the screening process, various committee members may be asked to seek additional material on the candidates whom have insufficient materials.
 Most of the research will be completed by Wesleyan's Director of Athletics Communications and other assigned personnel.

 5. When the Hall of Fame Committee convenes in person and/or by conference call the “need more information candidates” will be reviewed first.

-The Athletic Hall of Fame Committee is composed of ten voting members, each of whom serve a three-year term.
-Two individuals (two alumni/ae) will be members of the Alumni Advisory Council and serve a five-year term.
-The Co-chairs of the Alumni Advisory Council will appoint these individuals.
-The seven members who are not members of the Alumni Advisory Council will be staggered so that each year three members will rotate off and be replaced by three new members.
+The Athletic Hall of Fame Committee is composed of ten voting members, each of who serve a three-year term.
+Two individuals (two alumni/ae) will be members of the Athletic Advisory Council(AAC) and serve a five-year term.
+The Co-chairs of the Athletic Advisory Council will appoint these individuals.
+The seven members who are not members of the Athletic Advisory Council will be staggered so that each year three members will rotate off and be replaced by three new members.
 These individuals will be appointed by the Chairs of the Athletic Advisory Council, the Athletic Director and the Vice President of University Relations or designate.
-An individual may not succeed him/herself without a three year hiatus.
-The Wesleyan University Athletic Director serves will serve as a non voting chair the Hall of Fame Committee.
-In addition, the Wesleyan Sports Information Director will serve as staff to the committee.
+The Wesleyan University Athletic Director will serve as a non voting chair of the Hall of Fame Committee.
+In addition, the Wesleyan Director of Athletics Communication will serve as staff to the committee.
 It should be noted that no more than six voting members may be of one gender, and at least one and, no more than three members, must be current members of the Athletic Hall of Fame.
-Note: This provision will not be instituted until the committee is in its fourth year of existence.
+Note: this provision will not be instituded until the committee is in its fourth year of existence.

 Hall of Fame Award Dinner will be held bi-annualy at Reunion & Commencement or Homecoming/Family Weekend.